cp3402-students/cp3402-2023-a2-team04/deployment.md

 Branch name: development

 #### Step 1: Initialise with Docker Compose and Git
-1. Select an empty folder and copy the docker-compose file from the GitHub repo <br> _(If required make a text document called docker-compose.yml and copy in the raw text from the repos docker-compose_
+1. Select an empty folder and copy the docker-compose file from below <br> _(If required make a text document called docker-compose.yml and copy in the raw text from the repos docker-compose_
 2. Open your command line
 3. `cd <path-to-docker-compose-file>`